KenKundert/quantiphy/README.rst

    pip3 install --user quantiphy

-Requires Python3.5 or newer.
+Requires Python 3.5 or newer.
 If you using an earlier version of Python, install version 2.10 of *QuantiPhy*.

 You can find the full documentation `here <https://quantiphy.readthedocs.io>`_.